-According to social influencer Mark Schaefer in 2014, 500 percent is a conservative estimate for how much the Web will grow by 2020.
-Yes, people are sharing selfies and brunch pictures, but they also are increasingly engaging in intelligent, meaningful conversations that brands can harness for strategic insights.
+Though people are sharing selfies and brunch pictures, they are also increasingly engaging in intelligent, meaningful conversations that brands can harness for strategic social media monitoring.

-The volume of conversation may seem intimidating, but with the right strategies and contextual social insights, you can build audience personas, track influences along the path to purchase and leverage social data for a more targeted business strategy that hits your bottom line.
+The volume of conversation may seem intimidating, but with the right strategies and proper media monitoring tools, you can build audience personas, track influencers along the path to purchase and leverage social data for a more targeted business strategy that hits your bottom line.

-Companies that understand social media’s impact on their brand, business, and marketing strategy benefit in myriad ways.
+Companies that understand social media’s impact on their brand, marketing, and PR strategies benefit in a myriad of ways.
 Below we’ll take a look at how social intelligence helps you better understand your:

 - Target audiences

-But first, let's explain a little further why this is something you should bother with at all.
+But first, let's explain a little further why media monitoring is something you should consider for your brand:

 Why Social Analysis Is Essential to Success

 If you are not analyzing social data, you are missing an opportunity to generate nuanced insights faster and less expensively than via other research modalities such as surveys, focus groups, ethnographies and more.
 The ability to quickly hone content and messaging strategy on the fly to improve relevance allows you to pivot mid-campaign and recognize better results rather than waiting until four to six weeks after a campaign is completed.